p-rivero/DiscordAudioStream/README.md

 8. In Discord, select "Share Your Screen".
 This will show a list of open windows.
 Select the window called "Discord Audio Stream" (the one that was created in step 7).

 9. You are now sharing your screen with the audio from the selected programs.
-When you are done, you can close the utility.
+When you are done, you can close DiscordAudioStream.

     - **Very important:** remember to restore the output device of your programs to "Default".
 Otherwise, you won't be able to hear their audio.
     - Keep in mind that if you minimize the window that was created in step 7, your Discord stream will probably be paused.
 You may want to hide this window behind other windows, without minimizing it.